rafaelh/rafaelh.github.io/_posts/2019-10-13-xrdp-on-kali-linux.md

 sudo systemctl restart xrdp
 ```

-### Fix Polkit
+### "Authentication is required to create a color managed device"

-You will also need to add the following file to policy kit, and restart it:
+If you get this message there are a few potential fixes.
+The one I use is to add the following file to policy kit, and restart it:

 ``` sh
 # Create /etc/polkit-1/rules.d/02-allow-colord.rules,